dbohlender/canfar.github.io/docs/tutorial.md

 VM on demand is provided by the OpenStack dashboard at WestGrid.
 [Log into the dashboard](https://west.cloud.computecanada.ca).
 Provide your CANFAR username with a ```-canfar``` suffix, e.g, ```janesmith-canfar```, and your usual CANFAR password.

 Each resource allocation corresponds to a **tenant**, and typically there will be one tenant per CANFAR project.
-A pull-down menu near the top-left allows you to select different tenants that you are a member of.
+A user may be a member of multiple tenants, and a tenant may have multiple users.
+A pull-down menu near the top-left allows you to select between the different tenants that you are a member of.

 ### Update security group to allow ssh access